 Associates experience an early professional responsibility and enhanced quality of life at Williams Mullen.
 These traits play an important role in the development toward becoming a shareholder of the firm.
 On average, associates generally become eligible for consideration for shareholder status during their ninth year.
 Associates at Williams Mullen are given responsibility from the first day they join the firm.
 From the start, we encourage and emphasize direct client contact.
 As an associate begins to exhibit ability and interest in a particular practice area, every effort is made to offer the associate opportunities to work in that field.

 Although Williams Mullen has high professional expectations for our associates, we have not lost sight of the importance of personal and community commitments.
-Associates participate in a number of activities outside of the firm, including bar associations, community activities and pro bono work and Williams Mullen takes an active role in providing these important opportunities.
+Associates participate in a number of activities outside of the firm, including bar associations, community activities and pro bono work, and Williams Mullen's Business Development Team takes an active role in providing these important opportunities.

-At Williams Mullen, we place great emphasis on the professional development of our associates.
+At Williams Mullen, we place significant emphasis on the professional development of our associates.

 A new associate is assigned to work directly with at least one shareholder.
 This shareholder is responsible for monitoring assignments and workload.
 Although assignments often come directly from the supervising attorney, all associates are encouraged to accept projects from other members of the firm.
 The firm recognizes that many new attorneys have little practical background on which to base a decision as to the type of law they wish to pursue.
 For this reason, every new associate is given a broad range of work to provide exposure to as many practice areas as possible.
 In their first two years of practice, associates also participate in training sessions and mentoring programs to facilitate their professional development at Williams Mullen.